rsksmart/RSKIPs/IPs/RSKIP144.md

 - when a storage key is read, it is marked in the `readMap`,
 - when a key is written, the key is marked in the `writeMap` map.

-???
-When all transactions of a certain partition have been processed, the writeMap is scanned.

-When all parallel partitions have finished processing, the `readMap`s and `writeMap`s are.
+When all parallel partitions have finished processing, the `readMap`s and `writeMap`s are scanned to find connections between transactions of different threads.
 This requires efficient maps that enable traversing the keys in ascending lexicographic order.
-- If a key belongs to a `writeMap` and a `readMap` of another _parallel partition_, then the block is considered invalid. - If a key belongs to a `writeMap` and a `writeMap` of another _parallel partition_, then the block is also considered invalid.
+- If a key belongs to a `writeMap` and a `readMap` of another _parallel partition_, then the block is considered invalid.
+- If a key belongs to a `writeMap` and a `writeMap` of another _parallel partition_, then the block is also considered invalid.

 The _sequential partition_ does not need any new validation.

-???
-Recursive deletes must be correctly and efficiently handled.

-???
-Miners are incentivized to produce a valid and efficient partition because by doing so their blocks spread faster over the network.

 # Suggested miner implementation